My Basket

 Goddards Brewery is the oldest brewery on the Isle of Wight and one of the first independent craft beer producers in the UK.

 Goddards have been brewing fine real ales (craft beers) since 1993.
 Originally at Barnsley Farm near Ryde, in 2023 the brewery moved to a bespoke built brewing centre near Arreton.
-Complete with brewery restaurant, The Firkin Deck restaurant and Bar as well as a state of the art visitor attraction and shop.
+Complete with the brewery restaurant, Goddards Bar & Kitchen, as well as a state-of-the-art visitor attraction and shop.

 It's all about the ingredients